 If any excess reimbursement exists, it must be returned to the company, again, on a reasonably timely basis.
 It may be advisable to include the reimbursement policy in documents such as a partnership or operating agreement as well.

 It is the responsibility of the owner/employee to keep proper records to support the reimbursement (more on this later).

 If there is no Accountable Reimbursement Plan, then any reimbursement made to the owner/employee must be included as income on their W-2 for the company to get the deduction.

 In this case, the company provides the vehicle.
 The vehicle is recorded on the books of the company.
 Therefore, the company will deduct a vehicle and deduct all actual expenses.
 Ideally, this is best used when the vehicle is used 100% for business purposes.
 If an employee uses the vehicle personally at any time, then the value of that usage must be included on their W-2 as compensation.

 Very complex depreciation rules involve a vehicle owned by the company.
 There are limitations as to how much can be depreciated each year and taxes increase if the business use of the vehicle falls below 50% in a year.

 For this reason, and others beyond the scope of this discussion, it is almost always best to take the vehicle deduction as a reimbursement as described above.

-Besides the calculation of business usage, this is probably the most important aspect of the vehicle expense deduction, and the two are very much related.
-Proper recordkeeping is the basis for determining the business usage.
+Besides the calculation of business usage, this is probably the most important aspect to deduct a vehicle.
+The two are very much related.
+Proper recordkeeping determines the base business usage.